acknowledgement of country.

 champions have up to date information regarding LGBTQ+ events & programs, campaigns & are readily available to listen to feedback & support individuals to ensure everyone has a safe, fun & welcoming experience at BlocHaus.

-(she/her) has been involved in climbing for about four years but quickly fell in love with every aspect of the sport — grace is primarily a competition climber — she began competing when she moved to melbourne from the US three years ago.
+(she/they) grace has been involved in climbing for about four years but quickly fell in love with every aspect of the sport — grace is primarily a competition climber — they began competing when they moved to melbourne from the US three years ago.

 her love for climbing only grew as she involved herself more in the community and competitions — she is currently on the Australian speed & bouldering teams as well as the continental combined team.

 having few queer climbers to look up to in their own life inspires grace to help grow the climbing community to be an even more open & inclusive space full of diverse & positive role models.

 follow grace on instagram @gracecrowlye

 (she/her) has been involved in the climbing community her entire life, participating herself for over two decades.